Atasha Muhlach

-Atasha Aaron Bonnin Muhlach (/tl/; born November 5, 2001) is a Filipino actress, singer, television host, and model.
-She is the daughter of Aga Muhlach and Charlene Gonzales.
-Muhlach started her career as a television host on E.A.T., which was later rebranded as Eat Bulaga!, after signing a contract with Viva Entertainment.
+Atasha Aaron Bonnin Muhlach (/tl/; born November 5, 2001) is a Filipino actress, singer, and television host.
+She is the daughter of Aga Muhlach and Charlene Gonzales, and the twin sister of Andres Muhlach.
+Muhlach started her career in 2023 as a television host on E.A.T., which was later rebranded as Eat Bulaga!, after signing a contract with Viva Entertainment.

 Personal life

 Muhlach was born on November 5, 2001, at Makati Medical Center in Makati, Metro Manila, to actor Aga Muhlach and former beauty queen, model, and host Charlene Gonzales.
 She has a twin brother, Andres Muhlach, who was born two minutes younger, and an older half-brother, Luigi "Iggy Boy" Muhlach, Aga's son with actress Janice de Belen.
-She and Andres were baptized as Catholics on January 8, 2002, at Saint James the Great Parish in Muntinlupa.
+She and Andres were baptized as Catholics on January 8, 2002, in Muntinlupa.

 After graduating from the British School Manila in Taguig, Muhlach attended Nottingham Trent University in England, where she pursued a business-related course.

 Muhlach attended the prestigious Le Bal des Débutantes in November 2022, an annual event in Paris, France, with a select group of 20–25 girls from around the world to raise funds for young women's charities.

 Months prior to her debut as a noontime show host, she earned a business degree with honors from Nottingham on July 28, 2023.
 Muhlach is a fitness enthusiast and athlete.
-Apart from swimming, marathon, basketball, golf, boxing and having played for the under-18 women's national rugby team, she also enjoys water sports such as wakeboarding, jet skiing, parasailing, diving and snorkelling.
+Apart from basketball, boxing, and golf, and having played for the under-18 women's national rugby team, she also enjoys water sports such as diving, jet skiing, parasailing, snorkelling, swimming, and wakeboarding.
+She often participates in these activities with her family.